ClickHouse/clickhouse-docs/docs/en/guides/developer/transactional.md

 - Atomicity is ensured even if `async_insert` is enabled, but can be disabled with the `wait_for_async_insert` setting.

-- The `max_insert_size` is 1,000,000 rows by default and can be adjusted as needed.
+- The `max_insert_block_size` is 1,048,576 rows by default and can be adjusted as needed.

 - ClickHouse uses multiversion concurrency control (MVCC) with snapshot isolation internally.